CP1401/Practicals/prac_04/README.md

 ### range

-*a)* Add a new heading "Loop outputs" to your questions.txt file, then:
+*a)* Add a new heading "**Loop outputs**" to your questions.txt file, then:
 Write the output of each of the following `for` loops that use `range`.

 Then, when you have finished writing your output - **not before!** - copy the code into a Python program and run these loops to check your answers.

 ```python
 # 1.